xivapi/ffxiv-datamining/research/quest_exp_reward.md

 The `level` is the level of the quest, offset `class_level_1` (main class) [https://github.com/viion/XIV-Datamining/blob/master/exd-xivdb-offsets/Quest/quest_csv_xivdb.txt#L10](found here)

-If a quest is a bove 50, it has an additional 10k exp per 100th base param.
+If a quest is a bove 50, it has an additional 10k exp per 100th base value.

 So after the question, you would do: